Health Tips

 Zepbound FDA Approval for Sleep Apnea (2024)

-In late 2024, the FDA approved Zepbound (tirzepatide) for the treatment of moderate-to-severe obstructive sleep apnea in adults with obesity.
-This was a major milestone — the first medication approved for this condition.
+On December 20, 2024, the FDA approved Zepbound (tirzepatide) for the treatment of moderate-to-severe obstructive sleep apnea in adults with obesity.
+This was a landmark — the first medication ever approved for this condition.
+The FDA granted it Fast Track, Priority Review, and Breakthrough Therapy designations.

 The approval was based on two Phase 3 trials called SURMOUNT-OSA:

-• 469 adults with moderate-to-severe OSA and obesity
+• 234 adults with moderate-to-severe OSA and obesity who weren't using CPAP

 The SELECT Trial Substudy (2024)